SamWhited/contra-card/README.md

 # Contra Card

-A LaTeX package for contra and square dance calls.
+A LaTeX package for typesetting traditional contra and square dances, and a class which generates calling cards for the same.

 ## Download